Get a free, no obligation personal loan quote with rates as low as 9.99%

 Several factors affect the cost of rent in Canada:

-• Housing Affordability – The higher the cost of housing, the higher a property will cost to rent.
+• Housing Affordability – The higher the cost of housing, the higher the property will cost to rent.
 A landlord will want to charge more for what is considered to be more valuable property.

 • Interest Rate – The higher mortgage interest rates are, the higher a property will cost to rent.
 A landlord will need to charge more to cover the property’s mortgage payments.